paracord bracelets

 2. Next, using the right end, make a loop.
 Lay it over on the left side of your palm.

 6. You can start tightening the knot you created.
-Arrange it with your fingers so it does not look out of shape or messy.
+Arrange it with your fingers so it looks neat and neat.

 Indeed, the lanyard knot is one of the most complicated knots to do.
 But with constant practice, you will learn how to create one.